 Bajra is the Hindi word for Pearl Millet.
-This Bajra Khichdi tastes good with vegetables, and you will get a slightly chewy texture from the bajra.
-It is heaty in nature, so it is good to consume within limits and best when consumed in winters.
-This Bajra khichdi recipe is one of the staple foods in Rajasthan, India, and is great for weight loss.
+This Bajra khichdi recipe is one of the staple foods in Rajasthan, India.
+It is heaty in nature, so it is good to consume within limits and best when consumed in winter.
+It has a flavor similar to millet pongal, a beloved dish in South Indian cuisine.

-In case you don't find broken pearl millet, no worries, take ½ cup pearl millet (bajra) in a grinder jar.
+In case you don't find broken pearl millet, no worries.
+Take ½ cup pearl millet (bajra) in a grinder jar.
 Grind the bajra coarsely using the pulse option.
 Some grains will be crushed, and some won't be, so that's ok.

 What are Millets?